The earliest a widow or widower can start receiving Social Security survivors benefits based on age will remain at age 60.

 Widows or widowers benefits based on age can start any time between age 60 and full retirement age as a survivor.
 If the benefits start at an earlier age, they are reduced a fraction of a percent for each month before full retirement age.

-If a person receives widow's or widower's benefits, and will qualify for a retirement benefit that's more than their survivors benefit, he or she can switch to their own retirement benefit as early as age 62 or as late as age 70.
+If a person receives widow's or widower's benefits, and will qualify for a retirement benefit that's more than their survivors benefit, they can switch to their own retirement benefit as early as age 62 or as late as age 70.
 The rules are complicated and vary depending on the situation, so talk to a Social Security representative about the options available.

 The chart below lists full retirement ages for survivors based on year of birth.
 It includes examples of the age 62 survivors benefit based on an estimated monthly benefit of $1000 at full retirement age.
 Click on the year of birth to find out how much the benefit will be reduced if someone begins receiving survivors benefits between age 60 and full retirement age.

-If the worker started receiving retirement benefits before his or her full retirement age, we cannot pay the full retirement age benefit amount on their record.
+If the worker started receiving retirement benefits before their full retirement age, we cannot pay the full retirement age benefit amount on their record.

-The maximum survivors benefit is limited to what he or she would receive if they were still alive.
+The maximum survivors benefit is limited to what they would receive if they were still alive.